Eygey/xfce-customisation-tutorial/README.md

      select roboto regular as your default font select Jetbrains nerd font regular

-    applying the cursor

-     open settings, select mouse and touchpad
-     select themes
-     select the miku cursor

     applying the new wallpaper

      search for your preferred background, doesn't matter what, but preferably a dark one